 Diagnosis is based on results of liver function tests and may be confirmed by a liver biopsy.
 The doctor may advise women to immediately end the pregnancy.
 The risk of death for pregnant women and the fetus is high in severe cases, but those who survive recover completely.
 Usually, the disorder does not recur in subsequent pregnancies.

+Gallstones appear to be more common during pregnancy.
 Pregnant women who develop gallstones are closely monitored.
 If a gallstone blocks the gallbladder or causes an infection, surgery may be necessary.
 This surgery is usually safe for pregnant women and the fetus.